 Selling goat or cow milk (check regulations for your area) – If you have a dairy goat or cow you can sell the excess milk.
 Or like the beeswax, make value added items such as cheese or soaps with the milk.
 You’ll get a higher price without much more work by selling it in a different form than raw milk.

 Making money from your homestead with value added items

-Selling home canned goods (check regulations for your area) – While people might only pay 50 cents for a cucumber they will gladly pay 10 times that for a jar of homemade bread and butter pickles.
+Selling home canned goods (check the cottage food laws for your area) – While people might only pay 50 cents for a cucumber they will gladly pay 10 times that for a jar of homemade bread and butter pickles.
 Unlike fresh produce, home canned goods can be sold year round which helps stabilize the income from your homestead.

-Selling home-baked goods (check regulations for your area) – Use your garden produce to make and sell home baked goods.
+Selling home-baked goods (check cottage food laws for your area) – Use your garden produce to make and sell home baked goods.
 These should be packaged nicely and labeled properly according to your local regulations.
 If you’re selling at a farmers or craft market consider packaging your items in small amounts that can be consumed while they’re walking around – this is especially true of sweets.

 Selling soaps, salves, tinctures – Use the herbs you grow or forage to make soaps, salves, tinctures, etc. These items are not hard to make and will net you more profit than selling the dried hers.
 If you’re interested in making soaps and other body care items The Nerdy Farm Wife has a free mini-course to get you started.
 If you’ve already made soap but want to go deeper in your craft, she also has a full soap making course.

 Crafting – Sell pottery, crochet, knitted, and sewn items that are sought after.
 This would include items for the home that are easy to make but are fashionable and popular.
 Handcrafted cards and recipe cards are also great money makers, especially if you can make them into digital downloads.